 Python, one of the most popular and fastest growing languages in the world currently.
 It gets most of its popularity due to it’s simplicity and easy to use nature.
 That, and it’s vast libraries allow it to be used in a massive number of applications ranging from Web-development to Desktop Applications.
 The current Python version is Python 3, the successor to Python 2.

 C++, created as an extension to the original C programming language.
 It’s one of the oldest languages around and one of the most popular as well.
-Unlike languages like Java and Python, C++ is a low level language.
-C++ is a language designed to powerful, efficient and flexible.
-C++ is often found in operating system, games and other systems where performance is key.
+Unlike languages like Java and Python, C++ is a more low level oriented language.
+C++ is a language designed to powerful, efficient and flexible (due to low abstraction).
+It is is often found in operating system, games and other systems where performance is a key factor.

 The slight downside to all this is that C++ isn’t the easiest language to learn.
-It’s learning curve is a bit steeper than most hence it’s not something we would recommend to someone completely new.
-High level languages are easier to understand and read, since they follow an English like pattern.
-Low-level languages however resemble machine code more and hence, they do not require a compiler, thus saving time and improving performance.
+It’s learning curve is a bit steeper than most hence it’s not something we would normally recommend to someone completely new.
+High level languages are easier to understand and read, since they follow a more English-like pattern.
+Low-level languages however, resemble machine code more and hence, they do not require a compiler, thus saving time and improving performance.

-C++ is a great language to know, but we wouldn’t recommend it to beginners unless you’re really determined or aiming for something that works best in C++.
+C++ is a great language to know, but it wouldn’t be my first choice when recommending it to beginners, unless they were really determined or aiming for a field that works best in C++.

 The successor to the programming language Visual Basic, VB.NET is also a very well-known language.
 It uses the .NET framework which gives it full access to all the .NET libraries.
 Made by Microsoft, it has strong roots and is a good option for both novice and advanced programmers.
 With many useful features like the “Windows form” mode, it allows coders to make windows application with a GUI very easily, without having to go through many of the hassles you might face in a language like C++.
 It’s also a language recommended by Engineers due to it’s strong structure as a language.